People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.

 By applying scores and prizes to your employees’ everyday tasks, you can make work feel more like a game and give them greater reason to do their best.
 You can provide them with potential rewards like gift cards, paid time off, dinner vouchers, and gadgets.
 This will make your task of managing remote call center agents a little easier.

 This offers workers more reason to push themselves and aim higher than simply fulfilling their contractual obligations.
-Gamification creates healthy competition between agents too, and as they will feel more valued, builds their sense of loyalty towards your company.
+Gamification creates healthy competition between agents too, and as they will feel more valued, builds their sense of loyalty toward your company.

-Remote Management Tip #2: Embrace Team Collaboration Tools
+2. Embrace Team Collaboration Tools

 Team collaboration tools are essential for any remote team, especially call center agents.